odojs/odo-hub/README.md

 ## hub.create(initial)

 Creates a new hub disconnected from the current hub.
-This is qquivalent to the Hub() constructor but can be called on the hub instance.
+This is equivalent to the Hub() constructor but can be called on any hub instance.
 Takes an optional object of event names to functions as initial listeners.

 ```js
 hub.on('cheese', () => console.log('cheese!'))